raid-guild/RIPs/rip-6-raidguild-website.md

 ## Why should we build this?

-This will let a Dao proposal make calles on other contracts, could be to claim reputation, mint NFT, make a proposal on another DAO.
+This will let a Dao proposal make calls on other contracts, could be to submit reputation, mint NFT, make a proposal on another DAO, etc.

 ## Anything else you'd like to add?